 Environmental Engineering and Science Program Overview

-Acclaimed scientists in the Johns Hopkins Engineering for Professionals Environmental Engineering and Science program teach the proven engineering techniques and management tactics that sharpen your ability to construct and evaluate environmental health risk assessments, craft a data-driven response to climatic trends and extreme events resulting from global climate change, and design solutions for practical fluid mechanics problems.
-Choose from optional focus areas that are of most interest to you.
-The program prepares you to:
+Learn from acclaimed scientists in the Johns Hopkins Engineering for Professionals environmental science and engineering master’s degree program that teach the proven engineering techniques and management tactics you need to advance your career.
+Sharpen your ability to construct and evaluate environmental health risk assessments, craft a data-driven response to climatic trends and extreme events resulting from global climate change, and design solutions for practical fluid mechanics problems.

 Environmental Engineering and Science Courses

 Get details about course requirements, prerequisites, focus areas, and electives offered within the program.
 All courses are taught by subject-matter experts who are executing the technologies and techniques they teach.
 For exact dates, times, locations, fees, and instructors, please refer to the course schedule published each term.
 Focus areas for the MS in Environmental Engineering and Science require specific courses to complete.

 Climate Change, Energy, and Environmental Sustainability

 As the world's population increases and technological advances accelerate, demands for natural resources and energy continue to threaten Earth's physical and ecological systems.
 Through any of our environmental science degree programs, you will learn to design and implement solutions to address these challenges.
 Earn this graduate certificate with just 5 courses.